metaesque/meta/README.md

         super (a, b=b)
      (the c arg is marked as 'use default from super' so we don't pass it to the super call).

+- Support literal syntax for bases other than 10.
+     723R8
+     010001100010100R2
+     ab8373aR16
+     1234R10
+   or
+     0o723
+     0b010001100010100
+     0xab8373a
+     123

+   Note: Meta does NOT support 0235 as being base 8! (too ambiguous)

+   Note: How will this interact with literal units?
+     83kg in base 8?

+   Note that suffixes like Ki, Mi, Gi, Ti, and Pi implicitly encode a base-2 interpretation, but somewhat special in nature.
+    - Ki = 2^10
+    - Mi = 2^20
+    - Gi = 2^30
+    - Ti = 2^40
+    - Pi = 2^50

+## Stack

+ - ability to see ConsInfo data for specific construct --> meta shell
+     --> native type for 'date', 'time', etc
+       - units of measurement
+     --> getting 'run' command working
+       --> creating a 'hierarchy' summary of a meta file using org-mode --> supporting 'aliases' attribute on 'command' construct --> getting 'str' attribute type working
+             --> auto-filtering exceptions raised when meta2 invoked
+               - blocked because exception was occuring during creation of Compiler and since filterMetaOutput is an instance method I have a catch-22
+             - solution to 'str' issue was
+                 Attribute path : str = <empty> #:
+               vs
+                 Attribute path : str = empty #:
+           --> timing how long it takes to parse/expand/translate/compile each metafile --> adding file/line counts to writeSummary
+           --> tracking down the bug in metax.root.flags.Command.instantiate()
+                - was a use of 'current_arg_index' instead of 'index' when forming argv to consume with multi-valued catch flags!
+           - finally got aliases working!
+         --> provide a total in writeSummary when more than two files were parsed.